 - Is your sensor turned on and are the batteries charged?

 It sounds simple, but it is a common mistake and easy to make.
 Ensure your device is actually broadcasting a signal.
-Flat heart rate monitor batteries are a common cause of connection dramas!
+Flat or low-charge heart rate monitor batteries are a common cause of connection dramas!

 - Is Bluetooth turned on?